esa/pagmo2/doc/sphinx/docs/python/tutorials/using_archipelago.rst

         7  Multiprocessing island  Self-adaptive constraints handling  A toy problem  50    busy
         ...

-Note how the evolution is happening in parallel on 32 separate threads (each one spawning a process, in this case, as a Multiprocessing island is used).
+Note how the evolution is happening in parallel on 32 separate threads (each one spawning a process, in this case, as a multiprocessing island is used).
 The evolution happens asynchronously and thus does not interfere directly with our main process.
 We then have to call the :func:`pygmo.archipelago.wait()` method to have the main process explicitly wait for all islands to be finished.